Kiribati to Hawaii through the ITCZ

 Along the way to the rice terraces, my driver and I spent an hour at a coffee plantation sampling a dozen types of coffee including Bali's infamous Kopi Luwak coffee.
 Kopi luwak is known as the most expensive coffee in the world.
 The price for a single cup of kopi luwak coffee runs $ 35 to $80 and a one pound bag of beans costs $100 to $600.

-An incredible facade on the UC Silver building in Denpasar, Bali.
+UC Silver factory and museum in Denpasar, Bali.

-It was necessary to carefully time my arrival and departure from Bali to avoid damaging volcanic plumes from recently active Mount Agung.
+I carefully timed my arrival and departure from Bali to avoid damaging volcanic plumes from recently active Mount Agung and Batur.
 Hours after my departure from Bali, Mount Agung blew out another plume which disrupted air traffic.
 This would be the first of three volcanoes that would impact my flight around the world.

 Departing Mattala, Sri Lanka while climbing to 9000 ft.
 The monsoon weather is finally behind me as May cruises over the Bay of Bengal at 150 knots.

-My after dark arrival to the Sultan Abdul Aziz Shah Airport in Malaysia required precise flying in a crowded air space.
+After crossing the Malacca straight, I joined the heavy jet traffic on approach to Sultan Abdul Aziz Shah Airport in Malaysia.
 It felt incredibly satisfying for this low-time IFR pilot to keep ahead of the aircraft and land safely at a busy international airport.

 Imagine this view when you open the curtains of your hotel room in the morning!
 The dome of the Sultan Salahuddin Abdul Aziz Mosque resembles the top half of a Faberge egg.
 Capacity: 24,000.